thindil/steamsky/README.md

 ## Game versions
 At this moment are available 2 game versions:
 - 2.0.x: "stable" version of game.
-This version receive only fixes of bug but no new features.
+This version receive only fixes of bugs but no new features.
 Source code for this version is in *2.0* branch.
 - 2.x: "development" version of game, future version 3.0.
 This is main place where game development happen.
 It often break save compatibilities between